AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-id.md

 ---
 description: Catalog record identifier.
 Key value by which material records are looked by the Render Server.
 Typically a short and unique material identifier, such as a SKU number.
-seo-description: Catalog record identifier.
-Key value by which material records are looked by the Render Server.
-Typically a short and unique material identifier, such as a SKU number.
-seo-title: Id

 solution: Experience Manager
 title: Id
-uuid: 0d29e936-f3f3-40cd-a25f-b85532a3b530

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---